cavoq/DynamicProxy/README.md

 - `PROXY_EXCEPTIONS`: A comma-separated list of hostnames or IPs that should bypass the upstream proxy (e.g. `localhost,somehost1,somehost2`).
 - `PROXY_AUTH`: Optional authentication for the upstream proxy (currently only ntlm for windows is supported, e.g. `ntlm`).

-You can then run the binary like usual:
+You can then run the binary:

 ```bash
 ./DynamicProxy